Coup of June 1907: Dissolution of the Second Duma

 On Pyotr Stolypin called for a closed sitting of the Duma in which he would speak before the Duma.
 At 2:00 pm, Stolypin read a document before the Duma, claiming that there was a plot by the Russian Social-Democratic Labor Party (RSDLP) to establish a democratic republic.

 None of the accused had been permitted to see the document prior to the sitting, and the accusations included muddled up events and information, as well as inaccurate and omitted dates.
 RSDLP ambitions of overthrowing the Tsarist regime and establishing a democratic republic were not secret, and were in fact frequently advertised by the party.
 The accusations did not however prove that the there was an immediate plan by the RSDLP to overthrow the regime, nor was there evidence linking the RSDLP Duma group to such plans.

-Despite this, demanded the Duma suspend the legal immunity of the accused deputies—the entire RSDLP Duma group.
+Despite this, Stolypin demanded the Duma suspend the legal immunity of the accused deputies—the entire RSDLP Duma group.
 The Duma instead established a Special Committee to independently investigate the claims.
 The Special Committee sat all day on 15 June, and into 1:30 am on the morning of 16 June.